lukaabra/SubCrawl/README.md

 ### Usage

+Clone the repository and install all of the dependencies using:

+`python3 -m pip install -r requirements.txt`

+Then run `main.py`:

+`python3 main.py`

-Simply download the repository and run `main.py`.
-The GUI (example below) will be opened and you can start using the app!
+The interface (example below) will be opened and you can start using the app!

 ![GUI example](ui_example.png "GUI example")